gridsome/gridsome.org/blog/2019-05-10-gridsome-06/index.md

 - `NodeInterface` is renamed to `Node`.
 - `title`, `path`, `date`, `content`, `excerpt`, and `slug` are now custom fields.
 - Custom fields are no longer camel cased automatically.
-  *- Some plugins depends on the original field names to work properly.*
+  - Some plugins depends on the original field names to work properly.
 - Routes for pages in `src/pages` no longer get automatic names
-  *- Automatic route names would most likely conflict with custom pages.*
+  - This was changed because automatic route names would most likely conflict with custom pages.
+  - Links like `<g-link :to="{name: 'about'}">` needs to be updated to `<g-link to="/about">`.
+Or add a custom `name` to the Page.

 ## Other features and fixes